animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ## <a id="advantages"></a>Advantages of using Spring over GemFire `cache.xml`

-Spring Data for GemFire's XML namespace supports full configuration of the GemFire In-Memory Data Grid (IMDG).
+Spring Data for VMware GemFire's XML namespace supports full configuration of the GemFire In-Memory Data Grid (IMDG).
 The XML namespace is one of two ways to configure GemFire in a Spring context to properly manage GemFire's lifecycle inside the Spring